DexterityDB/dexteritydb-node/tutorials/1-2-0_PartsOfTheLanguage.md

         .or({ name: "Todd" })
         .or({ position: "marketing" })
         .fetchAll()
-        .then((result) => {
+        .then((results) => {
-            console.log(result);
+            console.log(results);
         });
 }

 main();
 ```
 Consuming methods are any methods that break a chain and do not allow any further chains from being formed after it.
-In this example, ```index```, ```insert```, and ```fetch``` can all be considered examples of consuming methods.
+In this example, ```index```, ```insert```, and ```fetchAll``` can all be considered examples of consuming methods.
 They finish the chain (minus any promise handling) and send the query to the database.
 Before a consuming method, all of the previous methods formulate the query that is sent.
 The consuming method causes the formed query to be serialized and sent to the database.
 Consuming methods may or may not have passed parameters, but many of the ```ReadQuery``` consumers do not because they use the ```ReadQuery``` that has been formed up until that point.

 ## Conclusion
 So that's it!
 You should have all of the tools you need to start using the DexterityDB Node.js driver.
 For more help with specific methods or results see any of the examples that are littered throughout the Classes' documention.